 Myth: Bed bugs are too small to see.

 Fact: Although they may be difficult to find because they hide well, bed bugs are big enough to be seen with the naked eye.
 Bed bugs look similar to an apple seed in size and appearance and are orange/brown in color.

 Myth: Bed bugs are only found in shelters; only poor people or dirty people get them.

 Fact: Bed bugs can be found in hotels, motels, dormitories, apartments, condos, private homes, and even in some public places, such as businesses and offices.
 Anyone can get bed bugs.

 Myth: Walking into a room that has bed bugs means you will get bed bugs.

 Fact: Bed bugs do not jump.
-They spend 90% of their time hiding and are usually active at night.
+They spend 90 percent of their time hiding and are usually active at night.
 Bed bugs avoid light and do not like to be disturbed.